Entryway design plan

 I’m so ready to start our entryway project!
 Entryways are so important because they give the first impression of your home.
 Right now my home is definitely giving off a first impression, just not a great one!
+Here I’m sharing our entryway design plan.

-Classic farmhouse vibes
+Classic farmhouse Entryway design

 From the green trim to the outdated tile- Our entryway is screaming for an update.
 The vibe in our home is a very modern-farmhouse meets bohemian.
 I love the boho-farmhouse style!
 But for this project, I wanted to stay more towards the classic farmhouse vibe.
 When we start our kitchen reno it will be more on the modern side so I want our entryway to stay neutral that way it will help everything mesh better.

-neutral wallpaper and an easily washable rug
+Adding neutral wallpaper and an easily washable rug to our entryway design

 Wunderwall reached out and wanted to send me some vinyl wallpaper.
 Which was a great coincidence because I knew I wanted a beautiful wallpaper to put above the shiplap we have planned.
 I chose the black and white leaves pattern because I love the farmhouse statement it makes but also feels very neutral to me.